Performance has always been an outstanding issue for PlanetSide 2, as it’s a beautiful and demanding MMO game that’s played on a huge variety of PCs.

 There seems to be little to no difference between shadow quality at different settings, so I don’t recommend trying to get a compromise.
 Either disable them completely, or set on high/ultra.

 Disabling shadows also fixes a long-standing bug when players at long range warp all over the place.

-[CPU] Particle Quality and [CPU] Effects Quality – affects quality of stuff like smoke puffs and bullet impact effects.
-Makes stuff prettier, but can negatively affect visibility.
+[CPU] Particle Quality and [CPU] Effects Quality – should affect things like smoke puffs and bullet impact effects, making stuff prettier, but potentially negatively impacting visibility.

 Side to side comparison video (all other settings ultra).

 It is currently unclear what exactly both these settings do.
 It is possible that actual particle quality is governed by the Graphics Quality setting, while the Particle Quality setting only affects particle render distance.

 In my tests of throwing a Smoke Grenade about 40m away, I was not able to find any difference between Low and Ultra Particle Quality.
 However, setting ParticleDistanceScale to 0 did not seem to have any effect with Ultra particles, while with Low particles it made particles only render to a distance of about 10m.

 [CPU] Terrain Quality is supposed to affect the quality of terrain geometry, but there’s no noticeable difference in performance / visuals.
 Up to you.